 Did you know my website is entirely self-funded?
 I currently do this as a labour of love and am not sponsored by or affiliated to any of the cigar brands or retailers featured in my content.
 If you enjoy what you read here, please consider contributing to my next cigar review or article by donating an amount through my Buy Me a Coffee page.
 Thank you so much for your support x

 This was a beautiful cigar that I am looking forward to smoking again.
-Delicious flavours came in appetising waves reminiscent of the Cuban cigars that the My Father Flor de las Antillas is so often mentioned alongside.
+Delicious flavours came in appetising waves reminiscent of the Cuban cigars that the My Father Flor de las Antilles is so often mentioned alongside.

 ℹ Click here to read how I calculate my review scores